 $ netcat -l -p 4444 > myfile.txt

-Now we can send the file from client.
+Now we can send the file from the client.
 We will read file

 $ nc 192.168.122.239 4444 < thefile.txt

-After the transfer is completed the both server and client side netcat instances will be closed.
+After the transfer is completed both server and client-side netcat instances will be closed.

-Netcat have another interesting feature for simple usage.
+Netcat has another interesting feature for simple usage.
 Netcat can be used as a simple web server.
-Actually web servers are very simple if there is no special configuration requirements.
-Web servers only send html pages over HTTP protocol.
-Netcat can also send html code with redirection.
+Actually, web servers are very simple if there are no special configuration requirements.
+Web servers only send HTML pages over HTTP protocol.
+Netcat can also send HTML code with redirection.

 $ nc -l 4444 < index.html